nielslange/smntcs-google-webmaster-tools/readme.txt

 1. Go to Google Webmaster Tools (https://www.google.com/webmasters/tools/)
 2. Log in with your Google account (or create one if you don't have one yet)
 3. Click on 'Add property', fill in your URL and click on continue
-4. Choose 'Alternative methods', select 'HTML Tag', click on 'Show me an example' and copy the content, e.g. '0Hrzzl6cWlRFHRwnPpmVqChFxZP0W1Whrbu373q5xTu'
+4. Choose 'Alternative methods', select 'HTML Tag', click on 'Show me an example' and copy the verification code
-5. Go to the backend of your website, navigate to 'Settings' » 'Webmaster Tools' and paste the content you've copied before
+5. Go to 'Appearance' » 'Customize' » 'Google Webmaster Tools' and paste your verification code

 == Screenshots ==

-1. Upload and activate the plugin
-2. Provide site verification code
+1. Paste you Google Analytics tracking code in the customizer

 == Changelog ==

+= 2.0 =
+* Use Customizer instead of options page

 = 1.5.0 =
 * Add donation link